 a.
-Lot Coverage

-- i.
-All non-paved and non-built areas of a site must be stabilized and covered by LANDSCAPING to reduce storm water runoff, prevent soil erosion, and promote water retention, with the exception of the following areas: - a).
-Land area dedicated to urban agricultural activities: - b).
-Trails; - c).
-Naturally occurring stream beds, rock outcroppings, and similar features typically lacking in vegetation; - d).
-Clay or sand surfaces associated with athletic fields; and - e).
-Water features. - ii.
-Constructed water features such as fountains and ponds that operate with water recirculation systems must be designed to prevent seepage and leaks.

-b.
-Trees
+Ground Treatment

+- Any portion of a lot uncovered by structures or impermeable surfaces must be landscaped with one (1) or more of the following treatments: - a).
+Urban agricultural activities subject to Article 9.
+Use Provisions; - b).
+Seeded or sodded turfgrass maintained until coverage is complete; - c).
+Ground covers appropriate for the location that are sized and spaced to provide at least fifty percent (50%) coverage after the first full growing season and complete coverage at maturity; - Bushes, shrubs, vines, flowers, and other horticultural materials that are sized and spaced to provide at least fifty percent (50%) coverage at the time of planting with the remaining area covered by coarse grade ground coverage mulch; - e).
+Trees; - f).
+Permeable, pervious, or porous pavements with appropriate bedding and an aggregate sub-base;
-- i.
-New trees must have a minimum height of ten (10) feet or be three (3) inches in caliper when planted. - ii.
-For trees less than four (4) inches in diameter,

-- caliper is measured six (6) inches from the ground.
-For trees between four (4) inches and twelve (12) inches in diameter, caliper is measured twelve (12) inches from the ground. - iii.
-The root flare of new trees must be exposed and planted at grade. - iv.
-New trees may not have a significant negative impact on any abutting properties when fully grown, such as shading a solar collector existing at the time the tree is planted.
+- g).
+Inorganic surfacing such as crushed stone, gravel, shell, pea gravel, and washed stone covering no more than ten percent (10%) of the uncovered lot area in total. - ii.
+Trails; naturally occurring stream beds, rock outcroppings, and similar features typically lacking in vegetation; clay or sand surfaces associated with athletic fields; and water features are exempt. - b.
+Trees - i.
+New trees must have a minimum height of ten (10) feet or be two (2) inches in caliper when planted. - ii.
+The root flare of new trees must be exposed and planted at grade. - iii.
+New trees may not have a significant negative impact on any abutting properties when fully grown, such as shading a solar collector existing at the time the tree is planted. - c.
+Soils - i.

-c.
-Soils

-- i.
 Vegetation must be planted in soil of sufficient volume, composition, and nutrient balance to sustain health growth. - ii.
 Soils must be appreciably free of gravel, stones, rubble, or trash. - iii.
-All compacted soil, contaminated soil, or road base fill must be removed.

-d.
-Spacing

-i.
-The spacing and placement of plants must be adequate and appropriate for the typical size, shape, and habit of the plant species at maturity.

-e.
-Weather Protection

-i.
-Landscape areas within six (6) feet of a paved vehicular parking area or roadway of a thoroughfare must be raised or protected by curbing or edging at least six (6) inches in elevation above the finished pavement to protect plantings from traffic, de-icing salts, and snow plowing operations common to the winter season.
+All compacted soil, contaminated soil, or road base fill must be removed. - d.
+Mulch - i.
+Ground cover mulches certified by the Mulch & Soil Council are highly recommended. - ii.
+The use of fine grade and shredded soil conditioning mulches as ground cover mulch is prohibited. - iii.
+Mulch made from cypress, cocoa shells, and rubber is prohibited. - e.
+Spacing - i.
+The spacing and placement of plants must be adequate and appropriate for the typical size, shape, and habit of the plant species at maturity. - f.
+Weather Protection - i.
+Landscape areas within six (6) feet of a paved vehicular parking area or roadway of a thoroughfare must be raised or protected by curbing or edging at least six (6) inches in elevation above the finished pavement to protect plantings from traffic, de-icing salts, and snow plowing operations common to the winter season. - g.
+Water features - i.
+Constructed water features such as pools, fountains, and ponds that operate with water recirculation systems must be designed to prevent seepage and leaks. - h.
+Restrictions - i.
+Invasive plant species to the State of Massachusetts are prohibited and must be removed if already existing on a development site.

-f.
-Restrictions